 As a parent are you using Instagram yourself?
 Are you aware of your child or teen using Instagram?
 Here is our advice for parents about kids on Instagram, all part of knowing about internet safety for your kids.

-It has over 100 million registered users (and around 90 million monthly active users) as of January 2013.
+It has around 1.44 billion monthly active users as of September 2022.
 Facebook bought Instagram in 2012.

-6 Things You Should Know as a Parent
+6 Things You Should Know About Instagram as a Parent

 #1.
 Children can sign up